 This point is worth underscoring - synthetic drugs are complex chemical compounds with ingredients that are often hazardous.
 They do lead to severe health effects and are causing deaths.
 The drugs promise to induce a high similar to hard, illegal drugs.
 But the packaging provides no information or warnings about how the drug might affect you.
 Public health officials analyzing synthetic drugs have found them laced with rat poison, antifreeze, paint thinner, and fertilizers.

 The reason law enforcement and health officials asked state lawmakers to provide them with stronger measures is that state and federal regulations have been unable to keep up with the dangerous ingredients in these products.

-The “cycle of catch up” works like this — after a death or illness is attributed to a synthetic drug, regulators look at the product.
+The “cycle of catch up” works like this.
+After a death or illness is attributed to a synthetic drug, regulators look at the product.
 When necessary, they ban some of the ingredients.
 However, to work around regulations, the synthetic drug manufacturers simply tweak their recipes to remove the banned ingredient.
 It’s now legal and back in stores, usually with a new name and a new package.
 Simply banning a product by name, or even banning an ingredient would really never solve the public health crisis.
-Without better tools, this cycle might never stop.
+Without better tools, this cycle may never stop.
 Being a step behind the synthetic drug manufacturers means we cannot protect ourselves.

 With the passage of HB 1212 , Texas law enforcement and health officials can emergency schedule a harmful ingredient in a synthetic drug.
 Once the ingredient is emergency scheduled, it becomes a controlled substance.
 Now, that gives law enforcement authorities the ability to remove dangerous and harmful products from stores.
 For example, if they deem that a synthetic drug is an imminent harm to public safety, officials can go into stores and remove it.
 Further, law enforcement can arrest merchants selling the “controlled substance” product to keep the public safe.